 (b) entered the public domain through no fault of the receiving Party subsequent to receipt;

-(c) was in a receiving Party’s possession free of any obligation of confidence at the time of the disclosure by the disclosing party;
+(c) was in a receiving Party’s possession free of any known obligation of confidence at the time of the disclosure by the disclosing party, provided reasonable due diligence is first performed to determine the existence of any obligation of confidence;

-(d) was rightfully communicated by a third party to a receiving Party free of any obligation of confidence subsequent to the time of the originating Party's communication thereof to the receiving Party;
+(d) was rightfully communicated by a third party to a receiving Party free of any known obligation of confidence subsequent to the time of the disclosing Party's communication thereof to the receiving Party, provided reasonable due diligence is first performed to determine the existence of any obligation of confidence;

 (e) was developed by employees or agents of a Party independently of and without knowledge or reference to any Confidential Information;

-(f) is approved for release by written authorization from the originating Party; or
+(f) is approved for release by written authorization from the disclosing Party; or

-(g) is required to be disclosed pursuant to any statute, law, rule or regulation of any governmental authority or pursuant to any order of any court of competent jurisdiction, but in any case, the originating Party will be notified by the receiving Party before disclosure and given a reasonable opportunity to obtain a protective order or other form of protection.
+(g) is required to be disclosed pursuant to any statute, law, rule or regulation, including any applicable accounting disclosure rule or standard, of any governmental authority or pursuant to any order of any court of competent jurisdiction, but in any case, the disclosing Party will be notified by the receiving Party before disclosure to the extent practicable and given a reasonable opportunity to obtain a protective order or other form of protection.

-In no event shall a Party be deemed by virtue hereof to have acquired any right or interest by license or otherwise, in or to the Confidential Information.
+5. In no event shall a Party be deemed by virtue hereof to have acquired any right or interest by license or otherwise, in or to the Confidential Information.
+Each Party understands that the other Party will endeavor to include in the information furnished hereunder materials that it believes to be reliable and relevant for the purposes of the other Party’s evaluation, however, whether to disclose particular information remains the sole discretion of the disclosing party and nothing hereunder obligates a Party in anyway to disclose any information.
+Additionally, no Party makes any representation or warranty as to the accuracy or completeness of any information that is so provided, and no disclosing Party nor any Representative of such Party shall have any liability to the receiving Party or its Representatives resulting from the use of such information by such Party or its Representatives.
+For purposes of this section 5, "information" is deemed to include all information furnished under this agreement.

-The Parties agree that all originals and any copies of the Confidential Information remain the property of the disclosing Party.
-The Parties shall reproduce all copyright and other proprietary notices, if any, in the same form that they appear on all the materials provided by the originating Party to the other, on all copies of the Confidential Information made by the receiving Party.
-Each Party agrees to return all originals and copies of all Confidential Information to the opposite Party, or certify to the destruction of such Confidential Information, at the originating Party's request.
+6. The Parties agree that all originals and any copies of the Confidential Information remain the property of the disclosing Party.
+The Parties shall reproduce all copyright and other proprietary notices, if any, in the same form that they appear on all the materials provided by the disclosing Party to the other, on all copies of the Confidential Information made by the receiving Party.
+Each Party agrees to return all originals and copies of all Confidential Information to the opposite Party, or certify to the destruction of such Confidential Information, at the disclosing Party's request, including, if requested by the disclosing Party, any portion that may be found in analyses, compilations, studies or other documents prepared by or for the receiving Party.
+If unrequested, that portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for the receiving Party, the Confidential Information that is in intangible form and the Confidential Information that is not so requested or returned will be held by such party and kept subject to the terms of this agreement or destroyed.